Ro-Galvan/online-boutique-back-end/README.md

 - express
 - In the terminal run `mysql -u root` or `mysql -u root -p` (if you have a password) then enter `SOURCE db/schema.sql;` then `quit`
 - To seed the database, from the terminal, `run npm seed` then `run npm watch`
-- You can then go to insomnia and set up your routes to test everything
+- You can then go to Insomnia and set up your routes to test everything

 # Usage
 ![Insomnia setup](./assets/insomnia-screenshot.jpg)